 Square image of a giant chocolate chip cookie cake with vanilla buttercream rosettes and rainbow sprinkles, with a turquoise cloth on a gray background.

-The recipe is based on my favorite Soft Chocolate Chip Cookies recipe, so you know it’s going to be gooey, chocolate-y, and soooo comforting, with no chilling required!
+In my family, we have lots of spring birthdays, and I always get lots of requests for this giant chocolate chip cookie cake!
+The recipe is based on my favorite Soft Chocolate Chip Cookies, so you know it’s going to be gooey, chocolatey, and soooo comforting, with no chilling required!

 It’s super easy to make, so if you’re pressed for time and the thought of making an actual layer cake is giving you hives, this is a much less time-consuming option.
 And everybody always loves it like crazy, so, no guilt!